 - The school was to be for “the education of boys nor destined for the ecclesiastical state and not above twelve years old on their admission."

 - The curriculum was to be that of an English Public school like Winchester – many of the first masters had been there – a liberal education studying not only the classics, but history, science, maths and geography, with the added dimension of Catholic teaching

 - The Oratory School is the only surviving institution which Newman founded, apart from the Birmingham Oratory itself and University College Dublin.
 We have an unbroken line of succession from his day to ours.

-This year is an exciting time for The Oratory School as it is 160 years since the school was founded by Blessed John Henry, Cardinal Newman in Edgbaston, Birmingham.
+This year is an exciting time for The Oratory School as it is 160 years since the school was founded by Saint John Henry Newman in Edgbaston, Birmingham.
 The school began on 2 May 1859 with 9 boys.
 Since that time, the school has moved twice, firstly to Caversham Park in 1922, and then to Woodcote in 1942 and has grown in size since its Victorian days of no more than 70 boys.

 This year, we will reflect on all that the school and its pupils have achieved, and celebrate everything that makes the school so special: our wonderful pupils and talented teachers, our supportive parents, our passion for education, our nurturing Catholic values and our beautiful expansive grounds.
 There will be events throughout the year which I very much hope the Oratory family will attend to help us celebrate this special milestone.

 There is also the opportunity for the Oratory family to join in with a social media campaign which asks the Oratory family to sum up what the Oratory School means to them in three words.
 Please do have a look on Facebook and Twitter and send us your images.
 (Include photos here)

 - For the first 100 years, virtually all boarders, all Catholics, a small number of European aristocrats